zachmay/inventorium/report.md

 and compile it using the appropriate compiler options.

 One particular set of options, `default-extensions` describes all of the language extensions our package will use.
-While there is a langauge standard for Haskell [XXXX], its use as a testbed for programming language theory means that new features are added to the GHC compiler frequently.
+While there is a langauge standard for Haskell [3], its use as a testbed for programming language theory means that new features are added to the GHC compiler frequently.
 To prevent every new release breaking existing code, GHC uses a system of language extensions that can be enabled or disabled at will, even on a file-by-file basis.